 For a long time after that, I felt a mess of negative feelings, including anger and disgust, whenever I saw the other person or was even reminded of him, by, say, seeing a car that looked like his.
 I realized that I was somehow keeping myself emotionally tied to him.
 It was not affecting the violator at all, only me.
 It was like I was giving him free living space in my own home.

 I considered what might be causing this.
 The other person was certainly guilty of bait-and-switch, disrespect, and disregard for my safety, as well as lack of remorse or any attempt at an apology.
 But what bound me emotionally was that I had continued to kick myself for what amounted to ignoring my intuition/instincts/inner voice.
-It was hard to recognize the extent of the damage I had done to myself (including financial loss of about $500) by sticking to my commitment even after the other person had shown me in numerous ways, small, medium, and large, that he had only his own self-interest at heart.
+It was hard to recognize the extent of the damage I had done to myself (including significant financial loss) by sticking to my commitment even after the other person had shown me in numerous ways, small, medium, and large, that he had only his own self-interest at heart.